`The peculiar risk lay in the possibility of

 least at my command; and then I got to demonstrative pronouns,

 and even the verb "to eat."
-But it was slow work, and the little
+But it was slow work, and

 people soon tired and wanted to get away from my interrogations,